European vehicle market statistics, 2016/2017

 See the EU Pocketbook online, eupocketbook.theicct.org, for interactive charts and underlying data.

-- New passenger car registrations in the EU increased slightly to about 12.5 million in 2014, though they remain about 20% below the level before the economic crisis.
+- After declining for several years, new passenger car registrations in the EU increased to about 13.7 million in 2054, though they remain about 12% below the level before the economic crisis.

-- Average CO2 emissions from new passenger cars continued to decrease, falling in 2014 to 123.3 g/km.
+- Average CO2 emissions from new passenger cars continued to decrease, falling to 120 g/km in 2015, which is significantly lower than the 130 g/km target set by the EU CO2 regulation for 2015.

-- Diesel cars account for 53% of all new registrations in 2014.
+- Diesel cars account for 52% of all new registrations in 2015 despite the recent "Dieselgate" scandal and differs notably from other major car markets.

-- Overall, hybrid-electric vehicles were 1.4% of new car sales in 2014, but in some Member States their market share was significantly higher—3.7% in the Netherlands, for example, and 2.3% in France.
+- Overall, hybrid-electric vehicles were 1.5% of all new car sales in 2015, but in some Member States their market share was significantly higher—3.3% in the Netherlands, for example, and 2.2% in France.

-- Plug-in hybrids and battery-electric vehicles accounted for 13.8 % of all new car sales in Norway in 2014, and in the first quarter of 2015 their market share further increased to 22.9 %.
-This makes Norway the world leader for electric vehicles in terms of market share.
+- Plug-in hybrids and battery-electric vehicles accounted for more than 22 % of all new car sales in Norway in 2015, and in the first half of 2016 their market share further increased to 26%.
+This makes Norway the world's leading market for electric vehicles in terms of market share.

 - Since September 2015 the Euro 6 emission standard has applied to all new vehicles in the EU.
-In 2014, about 17 % of all new car sales were Euro 6 vehicles, though the variation among manufacturers is wide: for some manufacturers as much as half of sales are Euro 6–compliant vehicles, while others have as yet no significant Euro 6 fleet.
+In 2015, about 59% of all new car sales were Euro 6 vehicles.

 - Euro 6 sets emission limits that range from 68% (gasoline carbon monoxide) to 96% (diesel particulates) lower than those established under Euro 1 in 1992.
 Limits on nitrogen oxide (NOx) emissions from diesel cars were reduced by 68% from Euro 4 to Euro 6.
-But recent analysis indicates that “real-world” NOx emissions are much worse than suggested by the official values.
+However, vehicle tests indicate that “real-world” performance is much worse than suggested by the official values.